fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 The compiling is handled by [Babel](https://babeljs.io/repl/).
 Projects created with *create-react-app* are configured to compile automatically.
 We will learn more about this topic in [part 7](/en/part7) of this course.

-It is also possible to write React as "pure Javascript" without using JSX.
+It is also possible to write React as "pure JavaScript" without using JSX.
 Although, nobody with a sound mind would actually do so.

-In practice, JSX is much like HTML with the distinction that with JSX you can easily embed dynamic content by writing appropriate Javascript within curly braces.
+In practice, JSX is much like HTML with the distinction that with JSX you can easily embed dynamic content by writing appropriate JavaScript within curly braces.
 The idea of JSX is quite similar to many templating languages, such as Thymeleaf used along Java Spring, which are used on servers.

 JSX is "XML-like", which means that every tag needs to be closed.
 For example, a newline is an empty element, which in HTML can be written as follows: